 UNEP Report on Sustainable Land Use

 2014 Report by the International Panel for Sustainable Resource Management, United Nations Environment Program (UNEP).
 Assessing global land use: Balancing consumption with sustainable supply.
+You can also download the summary here or visit the UNEP website for other related documents.

 Howarth et al, 2013.
 Metabolism of a nitrogen-enriched coastal marine lagoon during the summertime.
 Biogeochemistry.